VMware Horizon View

 The first time you create an image template for publishing layered images to a location in your Horizon environment, you create a connector configuration for that location.

-The connector configuration wizard lets you browse for the vCenter Server, Data Store, and Host to use for a new configuration.
+The connector configuration lets you browse for the vCenter Server, Data Store, and Host to use for a new configuration.

 The fields are case sensitive, so any values that you enter manually must match the case of the object, or the validation fails.

 - Name- A useful name to help identify and keep track of this connector configuration.